osmandapp/web/main/docs/user/navigation/car-play.md

 - On your phone or tablet, turn on Bluetooth.
 - Pair your phone or tablet to your car.
 - Set the source for your car's audio system to Bluetooth.
-    - On your Android phone or tablet, open the OsmAnd.
+    - On your phone or tablet, open the OsmAnd.
     - Tap your profile picture or initial Account Circle and then Settings Settings and then Navigation settings.
     - Choose an option:
        - To hear navigation from your car speakers, turn on Play voice over Bluetooth.
        - To hear navigation from your phone or tablet’s speaker, turn off Play voice over Bluetooth.

--->

-## Volume control issue
+### Volume control issue

 In most cases, all signals remain at constant full volume, separate from the audio playback settings at the same time.
 To change the volume of the OsmAnd navigation prompts when using CarPlay, go to *Setup → Voice → Voice volume* on the vehicle's multimedia system screen.
 If this method does not work, there is another option.
 To adjust the notification volume, you need to turn on Siri during a call.
 Hold down the button on the steering wheel that turns on Siri, and during the call, adjust the volume using the dashboard or steering wheel.